Friday, November 11, 2022

 I was sorry I asked.

 Next was Heidelburg Man (named for a jawbone found near Heidelburg, Germany).
 He reminded me of my grandfather, who had an all-purpose store in North Dakota - the broad forehead and wide lips, the wise patient expression, the random hair.
 H. Man was the first hominid to live in cold climates and hunt big game.
 The jawbone from Germany was 400,000 years old.
 There seemed no way to know from the extrapolated head and face if H. Man was as over-sexed as Homo Sapiens (Latin, "Man the wise"), but since we're thought to be direct descendants of H. Man, it would stand to reason.
 What else about H. Man stood to reason?
 Without loincloths, how were such things handled?
 Were they handled?
 Are these questions important?
-Would a Trump survival and/or resurgence clarify anything other than that patriarchy is in peril?
+Would a Trump survival or resurgence clarify anything other than that patriarchy is in peril?

 When I got home to Pearblossom around 4pm it was 115 degrees, and my little berg got one of its rare mentions on L.A.'s local news.
 To unwind and celebrate my refreshing vacation, I wrote a poem: